TMairi/tmairi.github.io/_posts/2021-05-10-exploring-ieee-754-arithmetic.md

 \\(0.000000000000000000000000001672621923\\)

-Whereas in scientific notation, this value would be written as follows:
+Whereas in scientific notation, this value would be written as:

 \\(1.672621923 × 10^{-27}\\)